Monday, November 28, 2011

 I didn't want to get out of bed.

-Fear stirred as i thought abou
+Fear stirred as i thought about what was outside.

 Not fear from 20 inches of snow,